 - Birds: point counts and walking transects recording bird species seen and heard

-- Amphibians: visual encounter surveys at night and identification of captured animals in the lab
+- Amphibians: visual encounter surveys at night and pictures to identify specimens in situ

 - Mammals: camera trap deployment and monitoring